Living with Herniated Disc? Know Your Treatment Options at Rolling Hills Medical in Torrance

 In most cases, nonsurgical ruptured disc treatment controls progression of a herniated disc.
 When bulging discs worsen and interfere with your ability to work or perform normal daily activities, a ruptured disc doctor may recommend one of two surgeries: a microdiscectomy or a lumbar decompression surgery.

 A microdiscectomy or microdecompression surgery relieves pressure on spinal nerve roots by removing tissues responsible for pain.
 During a microdiscectomy, the surgeon excises tiny portions of disc material and/or bone that is compressing nerve roots.
 Herniated disc patients suffering more leg pain than back pain will feel rapid pain relief following a microdiscectomy.
 It could take several weeks for nerve roots to heal enough to relieve other herniated disc symptoms such as numbness, tingling and weakness affecting the lower back and legs.

-Call Your Herniated Disc Doctor in Torrance and His Team
+Call Our Herniated Disc Doctor in Torrance For An Appointment

 Call Rolling Hills Medical today to schedule a consultation appointment with a ruptured disc doctor who can help you develop a treatment plan best suited for your unique health needs.
-You can easily reach out to our Herniated Disc Doctor and staff at 424-250-8699
+You can reach out to our herniated disc doctors and staff at 424-250-8699 .

 Dr. Fardad Mobin, MD Neurosurgery